 There are no national holidays in Japan during June, which is one of the reasons why it is a much easier time to travel.
 Public transport is as quiet as it is likely to get all year, and attractions and hotels are easier to book as there are generally fewer tourists.

 The weather can be less reliable than in the spring and summer months, as June is Japan’s rainy season, which stretches into early July.
-While it does not rain every day, the probability of rain on any given day in June can be quite high, although it varies depending on where you are, for example, the probability of rainfall in Tokyo during June is around 50%.
+While it does not rain every day, the probability of rain on any given day in June can be quite high, although it varies depending on where you are; for example, the probability of rainfall in Tokyo during June is around 50%.

 If the spike in daytime temperatures and frequent rainy days aren’t enough to put you off, June is a perfect time to visit Japan.
-The humidity and average temperatures aren’t as high as they become in July and August, and festivals celebrating the blooming of Irises, hydrangeas, and Lotuses are everywhere.
+The humidity and average temperatures aren’t as high as they are in July and August, and festivals celebrating the blooming of Irises, hydrangeas, and Lotuses are everywhere.

 Leave a Reply